ZcashFoundation/zebra/book/src/dev/private-testnet.md

 [mining]
 debug_like_zcashd = true
 miner_address = "t27eWDgjFYJGVXmzrXeVjnb5J3uXDM9xH9v"
-# if you want to enable mining
+# if you want to enable mining, which also requires selecting the `internal-miner` compilation feature
 internal_miner = true

 [network]